Righteousness: Christianity

-In the New Testament, the word righteousness, a translation for the Greek word dikaiosunē, is used in the sense of 'being righteous before others' (e.g. Matthew 5:20) or 'being righteous before God' (e.g. Romans 1:17).
+In the New Testament, the word righteousness, a translation of the Greek word dikaiosunē, is used in the sense of 'being righteous before others' (e.g. Matthew 5:20) or 'being righteous before God' (e.g. Romans 1:17).
 William Lane Craig argues that we should think of God as the "paradigm, the locus, the source of all moral value and standards".

-In Matthew's account of the Baptism of Jesus, Jesus tells John the Baptist, "it is fitting for us to fulfill all righteousness" as Jesus requests that John perform the rite for him.
-The Sermon on the Mount contains the memorable commandment, "Seek ye first the kingdom of God and His righteousness".
+In Matthew's account of the Baptism of Jesus, Jesus tells John the Baptist, "It is fitting for us to fulfill all righteousness," as Jesus requests that John perform the rite for him.
+The Sermon on the Mount contains the commandment, "Seek ye first the kingdom of God and His righteousness".

 A secondary meaning of the Greek word is 'justice', which is used to render it in a few places by a few Bible translations, e.g. in Matthew 6:33 in the New English Bible.

 Jesus asserts the importance of righteousness by saying in Matthew 5:20, "For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven".

-Paul the Apostle speaks of two ways to achieve righteousness: through the Law of Moses (or Torah), and through faith in the atonement made possible through the death and resurrection of Jesus Christ.
-However, he repeatedly emphasizes that faith is the effective way.
-For example, a few verses earlier, he states the Jews did not attain the law of righteousness because they sought it not by faith, but by works.
+Paul the Apostle speaks of two ways to achieve righteousness: through the Law of Moses (or Torah) and through faith in the atonement made possible through the death and resurrection of Jesus Christ.
+However, he repeatedly emphasizes that faith is the more effective way.
+For example, a few verses earlier, he states that the Jews did not attain the law of righteousness because they sought it not by faith, but by works.

 The New Testament speaks of a salvation founded on God's righteousness, as exemplified throughout the history of salvation narrated in the Old Testament.
 Paul writes to the Romans that righteousness comes by faith: "... a righteousness that is by faith from first to last, just as it is written: 'The righteous will live by faith'".

-In the New Revised Standard Version has a footnote that the original word has the meaning of 'benevolence', and the Messianic Jewish commentary of David Stern affirms the Jewish practice of 'doing tzedakah' as a charity, in referring to the and passages.

 speaks of the relationship between works of righteousness and faith, saying that "faith without works is dead".
-Righteous acts according to James include works of charity as well as avoiding sins against the Law of Moses.
+Righteous acts, according to James, include works of charity as well as avoiding sins against the Law of Moses.

 describes Lot as a righteous man.